40843245/Business-Process-Model-Notation/quickstart guide.md

 <img width="128" alt="image" src="https://github.com/user-attachments/assets/5cf232f6-70e3-4db5-8e40-72480f493369" />

 ## Connections
+Connections connects two object together.

+It includes

 + Sequence Flow
 + Message Flow
 + Association

 <img width="127" alt="image" src="https://github.com/user-attachments/assets/e5f2f8de-91cc-4994-a494-a77b284c8fff" />

+## Pools
+Pools represent major participants in a task (or process).

+> Features
+>
+> A pool can be open (i.e., showing internal detail) when it is depicted as a large rectangle showing one or more lanes,
+>
+> or be collapsed (i.e., hiding internal detail) when it is depicted as an empty rectangle stretching the width or height of the diagram.